redwoodjs/redwood/docs/docs/how-to/fullstack-design.md

 > This may limit your options or give you tunnel vision.
 > Being flexible allows you to mold the data structure as you iterate on your design.

+### Mock file vs Stories file

+See [Tutorial Chapter 5: Our First Story](https://redwoodjs.com/docs/tutorial/chapter5/first-story) for more detail on using the `stories.js|ts` file.
+Below, we detail the first method of using the `mock.js|ts` and then sending that object to the stories file.
+However, the object data structure remains the same between the two approaches.
 ### Mock Data Structure

+[comment]: <> (One more section detailing the difference between using `stories.ts` and `mock.ts` would be nice for the reader to have.)
+[comment]: <> (For now we just reference tut chapter 5.)

 Creating your mock data structure is very similar to creating a prisma schema model.
 However, instead of defining fields and types, you define fields and sample values.